dmotz/ear-pipe/README.md

 ### Killing

 Kill an ear-pipe instance by calling its `kill()` method.
-If you're interested in the underlying SoX process, access `.process`.
+If you're interested in the underlying SoX process, access an instance's `.process` property.